 Academic Costs / Tuition Fees

 The cost of studying for both undergraduate and graduate programs in the Philippines varies based on the university and the program chosen by the student.
-To give you a better idea, here are the tuition fee ranges for some of the country’s most well-known universities.
+To give you a better idea, here are current published tuition fees or fee estimates for some of the country’s most well-known universities.
+Since tuition and miscellaneous fees change by academic year, nationality, course load, and program, students should confirm the latest assessment with the university before enrolling.

 PHILIPPINE